edulify/play-hikaricp.edulify.com/README.md

       }
     }

+## Using with Slick

+[play-slick](https://github.com/playframework/play-slick) requires a `db.<database>.driver` property to be configured.
+So, besides your pool configuration, when using Slick, you also have to configure this property.
+Per instance:

+    db {
+      default {
+        driver=org.postgresql.Driver
+        driverClassName=${db.default.driver}
+        jdbcUrl="jdbc:postgresql://localhost/simpsons"
+        username=bart
+        password=51mp50n
+      }
+    }

+Notice that the driver was repeated in two different properties, even if one is reference the other.
+After that, play-slick is smart enough to use the configured pool.

 ## Deploying to Heroku

 When using Heroku, a `DATABASE_URL` environment variable in the form `scheme://user:password@host:port/db` will be created for you.
 This variable can be used directly inside `application.conf`: